Digging is one of the most common ways dogs escape from the yard. It can be hard to keep dogs from digging, because comes so natural to dogs.

 For a longer term solution, you can plant hedges or roses along the fence where your dog is getting out to keep him away.
 Roses have the added benefit of having thorns which are a good deterrent to dogs who like to get too close to the fence.

 If you can’t find the place where your dog is getting out, check for bushes and small trees along the fence line.
 They can sometimes make places in the fence where a dog can wiggle under or through.

 Patching the fence is a short-term solution.
 If you would like to make your fence dog-proof there are other things you can do.

-Dogs are trained about the cable and the property boundaries, so, they know they are not supposed to go near them.
 Most of these systems will give your dog a warning tone before they shock your dog.
 Wireless systems are highly effective and do keep dogs in the yard.

 The main drawback is that they don’t keep any other animals (or people) out of your yard.
 However, you can always use them in conjunction with a traditional fence if you like.
 If you use a wireless system it is important to remember to replace the batteries on the collar as necessary.